graphql-dotnet/authorization/README.md

 # Known Issues

 - It is currently not possible to add a policy to Input objects using Schema first approach.

+- :warning: Authorization checks are skipped on fragments that are referenced by other fragments :warning: